erenworld/erenworld/README.md

 I'm the man you need.

-I'm an expert Typescript (Node) backend developer.
+I'm an expert Javascript/Typescript (Node) backend developer.

 My experience with the Javascript ecosystem:
 - Over 2 years of professional experience.